mjsmyth/abiquo-wiki-examples/README.md

 "`abiheader</ac:parameter><ac:rich-text-body>my_own_file.txt<`"
 It should be a valid filename with no spaces.

 The example pages are designed to be MANUALLY included in the wiki API reference docs.
-It is possible to search or retrieve page content (using the Sarah Maddox scripts) and grep for included page names.
+It is possible to search or retrieve page content (using the scripts written by Sarah Maddox, for example) and grep for included page names.

 ### read_files_confluence_pages.py
 Get the 0001 files from the subdirectory specified in the options and check if a Confluence page already exists, and if so, check if it has been modified.
 This script creates three files: `wiki_all_files.json.txt`, `wiki_update.json.txt` and `wiki_prohibited.json.txt`.
 You can edit any of these files to change which Confluence pages will be updated by the next script.